-Strategies for Breaking Bad News
+Strategies for Delivering Bad News

 When existential concerns are translated to the clinical setting, the optimal method of breaking bad news becomes a primary concern.
-Breaking bad news abruptly has been found to increase its negative impact.
+Giving bad news abruptly has been found to increase its negative impact.
 Patients also report particularly negative reactions as a result of the following circumstances:

 - News delivered over the telephone or in the recovery room.